LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 \section{Large Language-Recommendation Assistant (LLaRA)}

-To incorporate the behavioral patterns learned by traditional recommenders into LLMs, we propose a novel end-to-end framework, Large Language and Recommendation Assistant (LLaRA), as depicted in Figure \ref{framework}.
+To incorporate the behavioral patterns learned by traditional recommenders into LLMs, we propose an end-to-end framework, Large Language-Recommendation Assistant (LLaRA), as depicted in Figure \ref{framework}.
 Specifically, beyond the text-only prompting, it exploits a hybrid prompting to align the behavioral representations, as derived from recommendation systems, with the language space of LLMs.
-It then employs curriculum learning --- first focusing on text-only prompting, then gradually transitioning to hybrid prompting.
+It then employs curriculum learning --- first focusing on text-only prompting, then progressively transitioning to hybrid prompting.
 This progressive strategy enables the LLM to familiarize the recommendation mechanism and internalize the behavioral knowledge of conventional recommenders.
 We now delve into the detailed architecture and training paradigm of LLaRA.